dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ```

 When you specify an invariant, Dafny proves two things: the
-invariant holds upon entering the loop, and it is preserved by the loop.
+invariant holds upon entering the loop and it is preserved by the loop.
 By
 preserved, we mean that assuming that the invariant holds at the beginning of
 the loop, we must show that executing the loop body once makes the invariant
 hold again.
 Dafny can only know upon analyzing the loop body what the